 The total cost the project will take to complete.

 The total amount of money that is set aside for any given project.
-Also, the budget can also outline the complete cost prejections for any given milestone or segment of the project.
+The budget can also outline the complete cost projections for any given milestone or segment of the project.

 Business Case is referred to a doc file which is used to store data like costs, calculations, benefits etc. The business case is often complex and may require financial analysis, technical analysis, organization impact analysis and a feasibility study.